-Every insurance company assesses a load fee against paid-up additions (and this amount varies widely), so the cash surrender value will reflect this deducted amount.
+Every insurance company assesses a load fee against paid-up additions (and this amount varies widely) so the cash surrender value will reflect this deducted amount.

 Also, because paid-up additions are an immediately paid-up insurance policy, they come with a death benefit that is a multiple of the incoming money (e.g., $1 in yields $5 in death benefit), and these miniature policies are participating whole life insurance, meaning they earn dividends.

-Keep in mind that mutual insurance company ownership is vested in policy holders, so the more death benefit, the greater the ownership.
+Keep in mind that mutual insurance company ownership is vested in policyholders, so the more death benefit, the greater the ownership.

 Typically, the default dividend option on a policy is to use the cash to purchase paid-up additions, and this use has a compounding effect (for the mutual fund savvy among us, think reinvested dividends).

-So, the cash paid from the dividend purchases paid-up additions, which earn additional dividends, which also go towards purchasing more paid-up additions, which earn even more dividends, which purchase more paid-up additions, which…well, you get the idea.
+So, the cash paid from the dividend purchases paid-up additions, which earn additional dividends, which also go towards purchasing more paid-up additions, which earn even more dividends, which buy more paid-up additions, which…well, you get the idea.